laaksomavrick/devblog/content/blog/building-and-operating-machine-learning-web-service/index.md

 So, I orchestrated this workflow to only occur when I want it to (i.e. triggered) instead of having it repeatedly train and output a new model as new data is ingested.

 A recurring thorn in my side during the development of this project was that SageMaker's bring-your-own-model APIs weren't very well documented compared to their in-platform offerings.
-Expected, given AWS offerings are usually treated as a first-class citizen in comparison to open source or third party tooling.
+Expected, given AWS offerings are usually treated as a first-class citizen in comparison to open source or third-party tooling.
-If you're attempting to do something similar (such as use `scikit-learn` algorithms in AWS), the above referenced source code is a good working example.
+If you're attempting to do something similar (such as use `scikit-learn` algorithms in AWS), the above-referenced source code is a good working example.

 ### Server-less than good

 (But still not bad, which is good enough.)

 I wanted to create a front-end that could query this model so that I could build a user-facing product from it.
-In addition to just querying the model directly, I wanted to orchestrate mapping television show names from user inputs to their ids in the system, or creating a new show if none was found.
+In addition to just querying the model directly, I wanted to orchestrate mapping television show names from user inputs to their IDs in the system, or creating a new show if none was found.
 Further, I wanted to store each set of user preferences as data to continue to train the model.
 Given this, some logic was required on the backend, and so an architecture to accommodate was built: